 Erasmus T. Carr

-Erasmus T. Carr was born in 1824 in Greenville, New York.
-He was a trained bricklayer, mason and carpenter.
+Erasmus Theodore Carr was born in 1825 in Greenville, New York.
+The son of Almond Carr and Miss King, he was a trained bricklayer, mason and carpenter.
 He worked in Syracuse, New York as a builder and in 1855, he came to Fort Leavenworth and worked as assistant superintendent on various building projects.
 Shortly thereafter, he opened an office in Leavenworth as an architect.